-- Optionally, you can invert the cake when it comes out of the oven in order to retain it’s height, and then once it’s cool run a knife along the sides to remove it from the pan.
-Otherwise, cool the cake and run a knife along the sides and remove the cake from the pan.
+- Once the cake is cool run a knife along the sides to remove it from the pan.
 If you’re using a spring form pan, you probably won’t need to run a knife along the sides.

 - Finally, remove the parchment paper from the bottom of the cake, frost and enjoy!

 Here’s my recipe for the chocolate frosting you see in the photos, using heavy cream and sweetened dark chocolate.
 You can use this recipe for ganache or whip it to get the texture that you see in the photos.
 The ganache is darker in color and you can pour or spread it over the cake while it’s still warm and then cool it at room temperature or in the refrigerator.